MunawarRaza/aws/IAM/README.md

 1. A role does not have standard long-term credentials just like iam user
 2. A role can be assumbled to anyone who needs it
-3. With a rele we can assign delegate access to users, applications and services.
+3. With a role we can assign delegate access to users, applications and services.